 After abandoning his original concept of turning the cat into a Transformers-themed Optimus Prime—mainly because he didn’t want to do another “Ironman,” referring to the Hustler Powerboats 377 Talon Waves and Wheels redid in 2012 (read the story)—Wagner said he felt he was creative enough to craft his own superhero to best fit Bluave and Waves and Wheels.

-“I just couldn’t get the name Noisy Boy out of my head and it stuck,” Wagner said.
-“I can’t say I haven’t heard of the name, but if ever there was a name for something created by Waves and Wheels, ‘Noisy Boy’ is it.
+“I just couldn’t get the name Noizy Boy out of my head and it stuck,” Wagner said.
+“I can’t say I haven’t heard of the name, but if ever there was a name for something created by Waves and Wheels, ‘Noizy Boy’ is it.
 I thought it was a perfect fit and so did several people I confided in.

-Wagner believes the Noisy Boy Skater is going to appeal to the next generation of boaters.
+Wagner believes the Noizy Boy Skater is going to appeal to the next generation of boaters.
 He saw it firsthand with Ironman as kids—and adults—flocked to the boat anywhere he took it.
-And Noisy Boy is, as Wagner described, on a different level from the 37-foot Hustler, in both size and wow factor.
+And Noizy Boy is, as Wagner described, on a different level from the 37-foot Hustler, in both size and wow factor.

-Check out the slideshow above for more images of the Noisy Boy Skater in progress.
+Check out the slideshow above for more images of the Noizy Boy Skater in progress.

 “This boat has taken longer than I ever anticipated, but between business expansion and an increasing amount of client projects, which always take priority around here, my toys are at the end of the list,” Wagner said.
 “That’s OK because our team takes pride in improving with each and every project.
 This concept wouldn’t be the same if we did it three years ago.
 Our components, design, fabrication and upholstery has improved drastically since then.
 Heck we even have our own paint department now, Graphix 1 Paint.”